Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Introduction

-The development of increasingly powerful experimental platforms has motivated a tremendous interest in quantum error mitigation~\cite{cai2022quantum} techniques, which avoid the large constant factor requirements of fault tolerance, but have an exponential overhead with increasing circuit depth and error rate~\cite{aharonovLimitations1996,aharonovPolynomialTime2023,takagiFundamental2022,quekExponentially2023}.
-A wide range of error mitigation techniques have been conceived~\cite{temmeError2017,Li2017-cw,mcardleErrormitigatedDigitalQuantum2019,bonet-monroigLowcostErrorMitigation2018,hugginsVirtual2021,hugginsVirtual2021,obrien2021error,montanaroError2021,cai2022quantum} and implemented in practice~\cite{kandalaError2019, sagastizabalExperimental2019, vandenbergProbabilistic2023, stanisicObserving2022a, obrien2019quantum, aruteHartreeFock2020}, demonstrating up to thousandfold-reductions in noise bias~\cite{O-Brien2023-wo}.
-Though these methods cannot replace scalable error correction, it has been suggested for some time that they can go the `last mile' in a fault-tolerant quantum algorithm, relaxing the demands on a QEC protocol by enabling a computation to tolerate \(\mathcal{O}(1)\) errors per circuit repetition~\cite{Piveteau2021-nm,Suzuki2022-wq,Katabarwa2023-cy,Akahoshi2024-uk,cai2022quantum}.
-Some of these works specifically address the situation where the error rates vary between different qubits or operations~\cite{Piveteau2021-nm,Suzuki2022-wq,Bultrini2022-ce,Toshio2024-tv}, with a particular focus on the non-Clifford operations that are expected to be the most costly to implement fault-tolerantly.
-However, most error mitigation protocols have focused on expectation value estimation, as opposed to more general quantum computation; extending beyond this was labeled an outstanding challenge in Ref.~\cite{cai2022quantum}.
+Quantum error mitigation (EM)~\cite{caiQuantum2023} has seen increased interest in recent years, due to the development of experimental platforms which are increasingly powerful, yet remain far from enabling fault-tolerant computing.
+Mitigating errors caused by physical noise avoids the large constant factor requirements of fault tolerance, but results in an exponential overhead with increasing circuit depth and error rate~\cite{aharonovLimitations1996,aharonovPolynomialTime2023,takagiFundamental2022,quekExponentially2023,takagiUniversal2023, tsubouchi2023universal}.
+A wide range of EM techniques have been conceived~\cite{temmeError2017,endoPractical2018, liEfficient2017,mcardleErrormitigatedDigitalQuantum2019,bonet-monroigLowcostErrorMitigation2018,hugginsVirtual2021,hugginsVirtual2021,obrienError2021,montanaroError2021,caiQuantum2023} and implemented in practice~\cite{kandalaError2019, sagastizabalExperimental2019, vandenbergProbabilistic2023, stanisicObserving2022, obrienPurificationbased2023, aruteHartreeFock2020}, demonstrating up to thousandfold-reductions in noise bias~\cite{obrienPurificationbased2023}.
+While these methods cannot replace scalable error correction, they have been suggested as a last mile solution in fault-tolerant quantum algorithms, relaxing the demands on a QEC protocol by enabling a computation to tolerate \(\mathcal{O}(1)\) errors per circuit repetition~\cite{piveteauError2021,suzukiQuantum2022,katabarwaEarly2023,akahoshiPartially2024,caiQuantum2023}.
+Some approaches specifically address scenarios where the error rates vary between qubits or operations~\cite{piveteauError2021,suzukiQuantum2022,bultriniBattle2023,toshioPractical2024}, with a particular emphasis on the non-Clifford operations that are expected to be the most costly to implement fault-tolerantly.
+However, most EM protocols have focused on expectation value estimation, as opposed to more general quantum computation; extending beyond this was labeled an outstanding challenge in Ref.~\cite{caiQuantum2023}.